Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 This was made especially clear when Einstein challenged Poincare’s viewpoint of the Universe having an indeterminate shape.
 Einstein had used Riemann-based geometry in general relativity to hint at a non-Euclidean geometry where triangles don’t add up to 180 degrees and parallel lines happen over curved surfaces.
 With Poincare’s challenge, it was a claim against the validity of math providing evidence for science.
 Is math just a tool for science or does it actually reveal the structure of the Universe?
 If not, then the time argument would gain much ground by Bergson and proponents.
 Poincare was trying to ride the wave between science and philosophy with these weird statements, and it did get a variety of responses.
 Edoward Le Roy and Pierre Duken commented on the “constructed nature of many scientific clams” (which can ring true to this day with many scientific ideas seemingly without any valid claim) while Bertrand Russel and Louis Couturat commented on Poincare being a nominalist (or one who takes a theory to only be true for certain circumstances and is not universally true) which Poincare himself denied being.
 It all got the attention of Bergson, and the two became friends (78-81).

 Poincare was not the only representative from the mathematical/scientific world to get involved in this.
 In fact, it was one of the minds behind a famous transformation that Einstein used with his relativity.
 Hendrik Lorentz, despite being tied to relativity courtesy of his mathematical transform, never accepted general relativity.
-It wasn’t that they weren’t on goods terms, it’s just something he never embraced.
+It wasn’t that they weren’t on good terms, it’s just something he never embraced.
 We do know that Lorentz was also friends with Bergson, therefore one naturally wonders what influence was imparted on Lorentz but it likely didn’t help his ties with Einstein (Canales 87-9).

 Lorentz was also in an alliance of sorts with Poincare, who felt Lorentz had changed the simultaneity debate by giving a reason for the apparent difference seen as opposed to some underlying mechanism.
-That is, the transform was an artificial theory.
+That is, the transformation was an artificial theory.
 According to Poincare, Lorentz felt there was no scientific way to see the differences between clocks in different reference frames.
 Lorentz knew no experiment known at the time could show differences but nonetheless tried to develop one involving the changing mass of an electron to demonstrate that indeed the theory was only a description and not an explanation.
 By 1909, he tossed in the towel and gave Einstein his credit but still wanted some recognition of relativity’s shortcomings.
-He still had the occasional belief in the experiment being possible, with 1910 bringing him to feel like the individual had the choice in determining their truth and in 1913 going so far as to say no experiment could proof relativity to be true.
+He still had the occasional belief in the experiment being possible, with 1910 bringing him to feel like the individual had the choice in determining their truth and in 1913 going so far as to say no experiment could prove relativity to be true.
 Any differences that were to be found were largely epistemological, with our mindset being the most important factor (90-4).

-Einstein got word of this and made it clear that Lorentz’ work on this topic was fictitious in principle.
+Einstein got word of this and made it clear that Lorentz’s work on this topic was fictitious in principle.
 Lorentz did not appreciate that and responded with his main issues with special relativity.
 For one, the correlation between changes in space and changes in time bothered him.
 Also, the fact that different times could exist for different reference frames was troubling, for what if someone was outside the situation and was an omniscient observer of sorts that could clearly see major differences yet neither person in their reference frame would be wrong with their time?
 Such a person, as Einstein pointed out, would be outside of physics and therefore not a major consideration.
 Thus began a long correspondence between the two that did build up respect as the years went along (94-7).

 In the years following relativity, many experiments were devised to test out relativity.
 One of the most famous would be Albert A. Michelson’s and Edward Morley’s experiment in 1887, yet its original purpose was to see if some ether existed in space by looked at light path deflections.
 Once such a medium was disproved the experiment became crucial in finding the speed of light to be the absolute limit that exists.
 Einstein realized its usefulness for special relativity in 1907 but Bergson didn’t agree.
 Experimentation should lead to new theories and not the other way around.
 Einstein, however, knew the worth of the experiment because he finally had a universal value to compare his times with.
 It doesn’t require a mechanical clock which is fallible to imperfections done by man nor does it require a celestial clock which is based off ever changing quantities like the Earth’s rotation rate.
 Light solves these problems, because it is objective, eternal, easy to compare to and even better easy to make (98-105).

 Someone however took this universal idea and applied it to time in an attempt to uncover a universal time independent of us as well as a relativity context.
-Edoward Guillaume in 1922 presented this work and felt he could show all the other times were really just universal time in disguise.
+Edoward Guillaume in 1922 presented this work and felt he could show all the other times were really just universal times in disguise.
 It should be no surprise that Guillaume was a friend of Bergson and so the connection between the two was apparent.
 Bergson did see the parallel in meaning but the details were still leaving much to be desired in comparing times to see if actual differences existed.
-Guillaume recognized this need and so tried to return to Newtonian mechanics use of a single variable for universal time, which could be thought of as an average of sorts.
+Guillaume recognized this need and so tried to return to Newtonian mechanics' use of a single variable for universal time, which could be thought of as an average of sorts.
 Bergson still didn’t think this was quite right, because one needed to see the “difference between concrete time…and that abstract time.”
 He is referring to the predictive power physicists use with math to see how future events play out for physical systems.
 For Bergson, that future is not set in stone and so how could you average a potential value?
-And as future progresses towards present, possibilities disappeared and that was philosophically ripe for debate.
+And as the future progresses towards the present, possibilities disappeared and that was philosophically ripe for debate.
 Einstein saw things differently and went right to the heart of the problem of universal time: “’That parameter t just doesn’t exist.’”
 No method for measuring universal time would be possible, therefore it isn’t a scientific concept.
 That didn’t stop people from subscribing to Guillaume’s idea, so Einstein had to counter the theory.
 Thus started a correspondence feud between the two, with the plausibility of the idea vs. the practicality being at the heart of the fight.
-Issues with delta time values, spatial vs. temporal changes, and the consistency of the speed of light were brought up and eventually the two agreed to disagree (218-25).
+Issues with delta time values, spatial vs. temporal changes, and the consistency of the speed of light were brought up and eventually, the two agreed to disagree (218-25).

 And that’s how things have ended up being.
-In general, the physics and the philosophy struggle to find a common ground.
+In general, physics and philosophy struggle to find a common ground.
 Today, we consider Einstein the victor since his theory is well known and Bergson’s has been obscured over the years.
 You might find it interesting though that the opposite was true in the early 20th century.
 Such is the nature of events and the context they are surrounded by.
 It just seems like it all truly is a matter of time…but it seems like it’s up to you as to the best way to make that determination.

 Canales, Jimena.
 The Physicist & The Philosopher.
 Princeton University Press, New Jersey.
 2015.
 Print.
 40-9, 53-60, 62-6, 75-85, 87-105, 218-25.